damitasalmon/Azure-SOC-Honeynet/readme.md

 ## Introduction

 In this project, I built a small-scale honeynet and SOC in Azure.
 Log Analytics was used to ingest logs from various sources that Microsoft Sentinel would leverage to build attack maps, trigger alerts, and create incidents.
-Microsoft Defender for Cloud was used to monitor and assess the VM configuration relative to regulatory frameworks/security controls.
+Microsoft Defender for Cloud was used as a data source for LAW and to assess the VM configuration relative to regulatory frameworks/security controls.
 I configured log collection on the insecure environment, set security metrics then observed the environment for 24 hours.
 After investigating the incidents that Microsoft Sentinel generated during that period, security controls were applied to address the incidents and harden the environment based on recommendations from Microsoft Defender.
 After a second 24-hour observation new metrics were collected on the environment post-remediation.

 Collected metrics: